 - Address Yamamoto, Ouchi, Minamiaizu-gun Shimogo-machi, Fukushima 969-5207

 Urabandai appeared on the north side of Mt.
 Bandai after a steam explosion in 1888.
-You can see the crater walls and the rocks that resulted from the blast, as well as the rough surface of the mountain.
-The hundreds of lakes made from the rocks blocking the river's flow are another notable sightseeing spot.
+You can see the crater walls, the rocks that resulted from the blast, as well as the rough surface of the mountain.
+Another notable sightseeing spot is the hundreds of lakes formed from the rocks blocking the river’s flow.

-Amongst them is the “Goshikinuma Konumagun,” which is a collective term for a group of about 20-30 large and small lakes, including Lake Aonuma and Goshikinuma.
-The color of these lakes’ waters changes from emerald green to cobalt blue, depending on the time of day and the sunlight.
+Among them is the “Goshikinuma Konumagun,” a collective term for a group of about 20-30 large and small lakes, including Lake Aonuma and Goshikinuma.
+These lakes’ waters change from emerald green to cobalt blue depending on the time of day and the sunlight.